-5.4.1.2 Area 2 - Stirling West
+4.1.2 Precinct 2 - Stirling West

-The Stirling West Character Area provides a gateway to the Town Centre with residential development blending sensitively with established surroundings.
-The residential density will promote developments with significant dwelling diversity and opportunities for relative housing affordability within the PSP.
-The area achieves a transition from mixed land use at its eastern edge to residential land use at its western interface with adjacent residential development outside of the PSP area.
+The Stirling West Character Precinct is to provide a gateway to the Town Centre with residential development blending sensitively with established surroundings.
+The residential density will promote developments with dwelling diversity and provide opportunities for housing affordability within the PSP.
+The Precinct will achieve a transition from mixed land use at its eastern edge to residential land use at its western interface with adjacent residential development outside of the PSP area.

-Stirling West will achieve enhanced streetscape amenity to this key connector road incorporating a functional and aesthetic green link to enhance the public realm benefits as a key pedestrian, cycling and transport link.
+Stirling West will achieve enhanced streetscape amenity of Stirling Road (a key connector road) incorporating a functional and aesthetic green link to enhance the public realm benefits as a key pedestrian, cycling and transport link.